The reality of the high school experience

 This book is included in our Free Book listing.
 Shipping charges will apply.
-OR order below at 70% off.
-This price includes free Media Mail shipping in the continental US.
+OR order below at 65% off.
+This price helps us cover our costs and includes free Media Mail shipping in the continental US.

 How often do kids hear that high school is supposed to be the best time of their lives?
 Yet for many students, these years are painful, difficult, and stressful— with academic and social pressures, physical changes, and emotional roller-coaster rides!

 This book paints a vivid and realistic picture of what high school is all about—from a teen perspective.
 High School’s Not Forever includes real-life stories from real-life high school kids—and a few high school “survivors” as well!
 Readers will also find tons of practical hints, tips, and strategies, along with activities, sidebars, quotes and dozens of resources to serve as a roadmap, not just on how to get through the difficult times, but how to get through them successfully!